JaxtonGray/isoP_Code/README.md

 * pandas
 * netCDF4
 * scipy
+* json

 You can do this by loading up the command prompt and typing the following for each package:
 ```
 pip install [package name]
 ```
 Afterwards you will need to clone this repository to your system.
-You can place the folder where you like, but I suggest placing it in the same folder as the main basin directory.
+You must place the folder in the main basin directory.
 This is because you will need to enter the path to the main basin directory when you run the program.

 ## How to use
 Once the correct packages have been installed as well as python, you have two options for running it: